eanteresting/Backbone-Encoder-Co-Design-for-Lightweight-Detection-of-Texture-Dominant-Industrial-Surface-Defects/README.md

 # Backbone-Encoder-Co-Design-for-Lightweight-Detection-of-Texture-Dominant-Industrial-Surface-Defects
 ----------------------------------------------------------------------------------------------------------------------------------
+## 📌 Notes

+* This repository corresponds to the manuscript submitted to *Pattern Analysis and Applications*.
+* The repository includes the **core implementation and training pipeline required for reproducing the reported results**.

 ## Abstract

 This repository contains the implementation of **STD-UniDETR**, a lightweight DETR-based framework designed for defect detection under **texture-dominant conditions**.